valentinoarballo/-valentinoarballo/README.md

 </div>

-### <div align="center">👋 I'm Valentino, a software development student</div>
+### <div align="center">👋 I'm Valentino</div>

-- I'm currently studying at the technological institute of rio cuarto.

-- In the meantime I am learning about kubernetes.
+A devoted software engineering student, captivated by the inner workings of computers.
+Delving into the intricate mechanisms that drive our digital world fills me with joy.
+My goal is to deepen my understanding of the bridge between hardware and software as I unravel the complexities of technology.
+The pursuit of knowledge fuels my ambition and propels me forward on this exhilarating path of comprehension

 <br/>